-Notes: There are no prerequisites for this course, however, students may find that having taken or taking concurrently, Public International Law, Business Associations 1 and Commercial Law would prove to be particularly helpful.
+Note/s: There are no prerequisites for this course, however students may find that having taken or taking concurrently, Public International Law, Business Associations 1 and Commercial Law would prove to be particularly helpful.

 A study of the Legal Environment of the International Trade Transaction, consisting of the role and structure of International Legal and Economic Institutions, national government regulation affecting trade, and the 'private' law of the international transaction itself.
-The course begins by exploring the International Trade Regime including the General Agreement on Tariffs and Trade, the International Monetary Fund and the World Bank.
-Structural and Transactional aspects of international trade follow including Foreign Direct Investment regulation, Methods and Forms of international trade and investment (eg. Joint Ventures), protection of Intellectual Property, Licensing and Technology Transfers, Import/Export Transactions, Customs, Tariffs and International Payments (eg. Letters of Credit), International Commercial Dispute Resolution is also covered.
-The course concludes with Selected Current Issues in Trade Policy and Ethical and Social Responsibility (eq.
-Protectionism, Antidumping, Agricultural Trade, New International Economic Order, Ecodevelopment, and MNC's and International Codes of Conduct).
+The course begins by exploring the International Trade Regime including the General Agreement on Tariffs and Trade, and related multilateral institutions.
+Structural and Transactional aspects of international trade law follow including Foreign Direct Investment regulation, Methods and Forms of international trade law and investment (eg. Joint Ventures), protection of Intellectual Property, Licensing and Technology Transfers, Import/Export Transactions, Customs, Tariffs and International Payments (eg. Letters of Credit).
+International Commercial Dispute Resolution is also covered.
+The course concludes with Selected Current Issues in Trade Policy and Ethical and Social Responsibility (eg. Protectionism, Anti-dumping, Agricultural Trade, New International Economic Order, International trade and the Environment. and MNC's and International Codes of Conduct).